huggingface/blog/getting_the_most_out_of_LLMs.md

 9.543574333190918
 ```

 Just 9.5GB!
-That's really not much for a >15 billion parameter model, but we see that 4-bit quantization often comes with a degradation in performance.
+That's really not a lot for a >15 billion parameter model.

+While we see very little degradation in accuracy for our model here, 4-bit quantization can in practice often lead to different results compared to 8-bit quantization or full `bfloat16` inference.
+It is up to the user to try it out.

+Also note that inference here was again a bit slower compared to 8-bit quantization which is due to the more aggressive quantization method used for 4-bit quantization leading to $\text{quantize}$ and $\text{dequantize}$ taking longer during inference.

 ```python
 del model